nf2337/Mapping-Global-Foodscapes/tutorial6.md

 # Tutorial 6
 -------------------------

-## Tutorial 6: Scraping Online Datasets
+## Tutorial 6: Scraping Online Data Sources

 ## Objectives:

-The objectives of this tutorial will be to gather data on NYC restaurants from online sources.
+The objectives of this tutorial will be to scrape data from online sources.
+There's an abundance of crowdsourced, collated, and categorized information on the internet.
+By scraping it, we'll be arranging it in a format that can be useful for mapmakers using GIS.
 We'll be making a map of falafel sandwiches in New York City based on information collated from online review networks, ordering sites, and menus.
 We will collectively compile a spreadsheet of data as a class, and each person will work on visualizing it in their own style.

 ## Collecting online data about the Falafel Sandwich